Skip to content

 Connecting to the Regulator

-After Physical Installation is complete, this page covers everything between "power applied" and "dashboard on your screen."
+After wiring is complete, this page covers everything between "power applied" and "dashboard on your screen."
 No USB-C cable required — you can do the whole thing from a phone, tablet, or laptop.

-There are two things to decide: which WiFi mode the regulator runs in, and whether you use a web browser or the app.
-The sections below cover every common combination.
-Read the two short explainers first, then jump to your situation.
+There are two things to decide: how the regulator gets on a network, and whether you use a web browser or the app.
+Read the short explainer first, then jump to your situation.

 Background reading:

-Day-to-day — find your combination and jump straight to it:
+Find your situation and jump straight to it:

 Also on this page: Override wires · Common WiFi gotchas

-In hotspot mode the regulator has no internet, so all Cloud Features are lost: no history, no leaderboards, no fleet stats, no weather, and no over-the-air updates.
-It is the less-supported mode and we don't recommend it unless your boat genuinely has no WiFi network.
-If that's your situation it works fine for local monitoring and control — but get the regulator onto a real network (even a phone hotspot or a cheap marine router) whenever you can.
+When the regulator runs its own hotspot it has no internet, so all Cloud Features are lost: no history, no leaderboards, no fleet stats, no weather, and no over-the-air updates.
+It works fine for local monitoring and control, but if you have any way onto a real network — a boat router, or even your phone's hotspot (option 2) — use that instead.

 First-time setup is its own thing